-In the Lei’s Treatise, Lei Xiao and others provided clear guides on how to select and process aromatic substances.
-For example, they indicated that withered tambac simply does not make the grade.
-The kind of tambac that sinks to the water bottom ranks higher, while that sinks half way but stays in the middle of the water belongs to a lower rank.
-During the seven hundred years from Lei Xiao to Chen Shiwen, medical texts came up with clearer guidelines on how to select, process, and preserve aromatic substances.
-Chen Shiwen and his colleagues in the Imperial Pharmacy listed some aromatic substances that were mixed with other herbs to produce medicine and also some substances that were consumed individually.
-For the aromatic substances that were consumed individually, they were usually specified to be ground into powder, mixed with honey, and burnt as usual.
-This practice followed the long tradition of processing and preserving medicine.
+In Lei’s Treatise, Lei Xiao and others provided clear guidelines for selecting and processing aromatic substances.
+For example, they indicated that withered tambac does not make the grade.
+Tambac that sinks to the water’s bottom ranks higher, but if it sinks and floats in the middle of the water, it is of a lower grade.
+During the seven hundred years from Lei Xiao to Chen Shiwen, medical texts came up with more precise guidelines for selecting, processing, and preserving aromatic substances.
+Chen Shiwen and his colleagues in the Imperial Pharmacy listed some aromatic substances mixed with other herbs to produce medicine and some substances consumed in pure form.
+The aromatic substances consumed in pure form were usually ground into powder, mixed with honey, and burned.
+This practice followed the established tradition of processing and preserving medicine.

-After the proper treatments, the aromatic substances could be preserved for a longer period of time and still kept their medicinal properties, and most importantly, the fragrances.
-By recording the treatments in the Xiangpu, Hong and his contemporaries made the formulae easily accessible.
-Fragrance lovers could then follow the same procedure to produce their own versions of fragrance to impress others.
+If properly treated, the aromatic substances could be preserved for longer and retain their medicinal properties and, most importantly, their fragrance.
+By recording these treatments in the xiangpu, Hong and his contemporaries made the formulae easily accessible.
+Fragrance lovers could follow the procedures to produce their own versions of fragrances to impress others.

-Incense burners, containers, and application of the aromatic substances
+Incense burners, containers, and use of aromatic substances

-The methods of mixing aromatic substances were relatively not complicated and the ingredients were accessible to the elites of the Northern Song empire.
-Elegant utensils were necessary and essential to the enrichment of the fragrance culture and Hong and his contemporaries listed numerous utensils and objects.
-Incense burners are of course the most important among them.
+The methods of mixing aromatic substances were relatively simple, and the ingredients were easily accessible to the elites of the Northern Song Empire.
+Elegant utensils were essential to the fragrance culture, and Hong and his contemporaries listed many types.
+Incense burners are, of course, the most important.

 The incense burner has a long history.
-The boshanlu, a type of incense burners, were very popular in the Western and Eastern Han dynasties.
-The design of this type gave inspiration to the Northern Song designers.
-The Northern Song incense burners were usually made of bronze and ceramic and glazed porcelain burners were by no means rare.
-A green-and-white porcelain burner in the shape of lotus, dating to around 1061 (fig. 1.10), was excavated at the foundation site of an iron pagoda at Hubei Dangyang Yuquan.
-When it was unearthed, there was still incense ash in the burner, a sign that this burner was actually used by the living, and not simply a burial item.
-The lotus design of the Yuquan burner was probably referenced from the corpus of Buddhist lotus designs.
-Designers of later generation obviously consulted the gilt silver and bronze incense burners, excavated at the Tang dynasty sites of Temple of Dharma Doors and Temple of Dharma Kings in Henan and Shaanxi.
+Boshanlu incense burners were very popular in the Western and Eastern Han dynasties.
+Northern Song designs were based on these burners.
+Northern Song incense burners were usually ceramic or made of bronze, but glazed porcelain burners were by no means rare.
+A green and white porcelain burner in the shape of a lotus dating to around 1061 (Fig. 1.10) was excavated among the foundations of an iron pagoda at Hubei Dangyang Yuquan.
+When it was unearthed, there was still incense ash in the burner, a sign that this burner was actually used by the living and was not simply a burial item.
+The lotus design of the Yuquan burner was probably drawn from the canon of Buddhist lotus designs.
+Designers of later generations referenced the gilt silver and bronze incense burners excavated at the Tang dynasty sites of the Temple of Dharma Doors and the Temple of Dharma Kings in Henan and Shaanxi.

 Food, flowers, and other materials also yield pleasing fragrances.
-Fragrance lovers could easily mix and blend the different types of aromatic substances and produce their own versions of fragrance.
-As the “Li Yu’s Method” reminds us, fresh fruits, such as pears, and vegetations could be mixed with tambac.
+Fragrance lovers could easily mix and blend the different aromatic substances and produce their own versions of fragrance.
+Li Yu’s Method tells us that fresh fruits, such as pears, and other botanicals could be mixed with tambac.